 Birds of Alaska

 The willow ptarmigan is the state bird to Alaska.
 There are three species of ptarmigans in Alaska.
-This arctic grouse can be found along the high and treeless country.
-This bird has a brown feather set during the summer and promptly molts to take on a white feathering for winter to camouflage themselves from predators.
+The ptarmigan has a brown feather set during the summer and promptly molts to take on a white feathering for winter to camouflage themselves from predators.
 The ptarmigan has feathery feet to help navigate the frozen tundra as well.

 During the breeding seasons the males will take on bright red “wattles” above their eyes for courtship.
 These birds subsist off a herbaceous diet.
 You can find them scurrying over alpine tundra or rustling through the overgrowth of summer brush.
 These birds frequent willow thickets in the summer months as it becomes their main food source.

 Over 30,000 bald eagles are documented either migrating through Alaska or staying as year-round residents.(AlaskaGov) These eagles roam the coastlines and flank the tops of dead trees in search of fish.
-The large predatory birds are known for their white feathered heads.
-Until the eagle is four years old they wear a solid brown feather set in their juvenile years however.
+This large predatory birds is known for their white feathered head.
+However, until the eagle is four years old they wear a solid brown feather set on their heads.

-They have also been noted for their extreme mating rituals.
+Additionally, they have extreme mating rituals.
 These eagles lock talons high in the air and plummet to the ground until they break apart at the very last moment.
 Once they are ready to welcome their new fledglings home, these eagles create massive nests.
 Some are the size of king size mattresses!

-These coastal seabirds are primarily found floating along the open ocean.
-However in the summer months you can find them nested high in the hard to reach cliff sides.
-They nest in the cliff sides by the thousands and are known for creating quite a raucous in the rookery.
-The bird claims it’s name sake by it’s hallmark and shrill call of “kit-ti-waaaak”.
+months they nest high in the hard to reach cliff sides.
+They nest by the thousands.
+The loud cliffside nests are known as rookeries.
+The bird claims it’s name sake by it’s hallmark and shrill call of “kit-ti-waaaake”.

 The mating partners take turns guarding their young and diving into the water to retrieve fish during nesting season.
-After the chiecks are born a few months later the chicks take their first chance at flight right from the towering stoops of their nests.
-As temperatures increase the Kittiwake seem to be relocating to the northern shores of Alaska from their typical southern residency of the Alaskan coast.
+After the chicks are born a few months later, the chicks take their first chance at flight right from the towering stoops of their nests.
+As temperatures increase, the Kittiwake seem to be relocating to the northern shores of Alaska from their typical southern residency of the Alaskan coast.

 This tiny and quick flitted bird is the northernmost venturing hummingbird species.
 They travel this far north to breed.
 Both male and females sport feathers of grandeur.
-The male has an iridescent red throat with an orange underbelly and a bit on his back as well.
-The females can be seen wearing an assortment of green feathers on their tail and backs with a splash of orange on their throats.
+The male has an iridescent red throat with an orange underbelly.
+Females have an assortment of green feathers on their tail and backs with a splash of orange on their throats.

 Traveling from their winter months in Mexico, these hummingbirds have the longest migration route of all the hummingbird species.
-These birds have been documented visiting not only the same breeding grounds every year but also the same flowers and plants with each annual visit.
-In advertently these small birds have found themselves aiding in the pollination of the western columbine and Indian paintbrush plants.
+This hummingbird has been documented visiting the same breeding grounds every year.
+And, they also visit the same flowers and plants with each annual return.
+In advertently, these small birds have found themselves aiding in the pollination of the western columbine and Indian paintbrush plants.